deansaril/Exercises/README.md

 ## Exercises
 * Draw an X given a positive odd integer
 * Draw a Y given a positive odd integer
+* Draw a Z given a positive odd integer